dasec/fishy/README.md

 to the concept of established anti-forensic methods associated with data hiding.

+This document will provide some basic information about `fishy`.
+For a more in-depth documentation, you can visit the [github wiki](https://github.com/dasec/fishy/wiki) or use the documentation within the repository.

 ## Code Authors and Project

 `fishy` is a project initiated by the da/sec research group and several bachelor students of the Hochschule Darmstadt (h_da), University of Applied Sciences.